Home » Posts tagged 'paris climate talks'

 Climate Insurgency After Paris

+Climate Insurgency After Paris NASA.
 In December of 2015 – the earth’s hottest year since recordkeeping began — 195 nations met in Paris to forge an agreement to combat global warming.
-The governments of the world acknowledged their individual and collective duty to protect the earth’s climate — and then willfully refused to perform that duty.
-What did they agree to, and how should the people they govern respond?
+The governments of the world acknowledged their individual and collective duty to protect the earth’s climate — and then willfully refused to perform that […]

 Climate Change and the Horse Manure Catastrophe

-One of the reasons of the success of the motor car in replacing horses was that cars didn’t leave solid waste behind.
-It would take almost a century to understand that the exhaust of motor vehicles is way more toxic and polluting than anything that the rear of a horse could produce.
-(Above, 1898 car ad).
+Climate Change and the Horse Manure Catastrophe One of the reasons of the success of the motor car in replacing horses was that cars didn’t leave solid waste behind.
+It would take almost a century to understand that the exhaust of motor vehicles is way more toxic and polluting than anything that the rear of […]

 A Shaky Promise on Global Warming